 Pressing SHIFT followed by the PERSIST.
-SWITCH CONTROL key toggles the Model 430 Programmer persistent switch heater between energized (turned on) and de-energized (turned off).
+SWITCH CONTROL key only toggles the Model 430 Programmer persistent switch heater between energized (turned on) and de-energized (turned off).
 If the persistent switch heater is energized and this key is pressed, the persistent switch heater is de-energized.
 If the persistent switch heater is de-energized and this key is pressed, the persistent switch heater is energized.
+The switch heater heating and cooling times, or voltage-based sensing, as described in the following sections will apply.

-NOTE The power supply output current remains unchanged when SHIFT + PERSIST.
+NOTE The power supply output current remains unchanged when SHIFT followed by PERSIST.
 SWITCH CONTROL is used.
 Only the state of the persistent switch heater is changed.

 When the persistent switch heater is energized, the Model 430 Programmer is supplying current to the appropriate pins (9 & 10) of the Magnet Station Connectors in order to drive the persistent switch into a normal state, which takes the magnet out of persistent mode.
-Magnet persistent mode is indicated by the MAGNET IN PERSISTENT MODE LED^4 .
+Magnet persistent mode is indicated by the MAGNET IN PERSISTENT MODE LED4.